 Theory is an essential guide in the search for new knowledge.
 This philosophy is alive in neurosciences, yet a theory of the mind is in its infancy, and much work lies ahead.
-To become a leader in this space, the Grossman Center for Quantitative Biology and Human Behavior aims to build, harness, and focus academic excellence across the scientific disciplines at the University of Chicago.
+To become a leader in this space, the Grossman Center for Quantitative Biology and Human Behavior aims to build, harness, and focus on academic excellence across the scientific disciplines at the University of Chicago.
 Computational techniques provide essential tools that organize and interpret vast neuroscience datasets and provide theoretical frameworks that bridge diverse scales of inquiry, from synapses and neurons found in all animals to the cognitive power of the human mind.

 The Grossman Center will develop and expand cutting-edge quantitative methods poised to probe the nervous system and foster deep collaborations with experimental groups to test emerging theories of the brain.
 To accomplish this, the Grossman Center will house a team of world-class computational scientists that act as a nexus for the quantitative thought about the brain spanning the divisions and departments across the University of Chicago.